For the complete documentation index, see llms.txt.

 The configuration for the use of Chainguard Libraries depends on your build tools, continuous integration, and continuous deployment setups.

-At a high level adopting the use of Chainguard Libraries consists of the following steps:
+At a high level, adopting Chainguard Libraries consists of the following steps:

 • Remove local caches on workstations and CI/CD pipelines.
-This step ensures that any libraries that were already sourced from other repositories are requested again and the version from Chainguard Libraries is used instead of other binaries.
+This step ensures that any libraries that were already sourced from upstream repositories are requested again, and the version from Chainguard Libraries is used instead.

-• Change configuration to access Chainguard Libraries via your repository manager after the changes from the global configuration are implemented.
+• Change configuration to access Chainguard Libraries via your repository manager after the changes from the global configuration are implemented, or via direct access.

 These changes must be performed on all workstations of individual developers and other engineers running relevant application builds.
 They must also be performed on any build server such as Jenkins, TeamCity, GitHub or other infrastructure that builds the applications or otherwise downloads and uses relevant libraries.